betterscientificsoftware/bssw.io/Articles/Blog/2026-05-modern-memory-safe-cpp.md

 - \#14: stack-based buffer overflow

 (However, note that this is a significant reduction from the 2023 list, where memory errors occupied the top three spots: \#1: use after free, \#2: heap-based buffer overflow, and \#3: out-of-bounds write.<sup>[2]</sup>)
-So while memory-safety issues did not dominate the reported memory vulnerabilities in 2025, memory-safety bugs remain one of the most persistent sources of serious software defects and security vulnerabilities.
+So while memory-safety issues did not dominate the reported vulnerabilities in 2025, memory-safety bugs remain one of the most persistent sources of serious software defects and security vulnerabilities.
 Even if software security is not a major concern for scientific and high-performance computing (HPC) codes, software correctness bugs caused by incorrect memory use are a major threat to the reliability of HPC software and can be among the most challenging and expensive bugs to diagnose and fix.
 Memory-related bugs in C++ HPC codes can escape testing and lie dormant for some time before causing problems in large, expensive simulation runs.

-Large HPC codes are often long-lived, performance-sensitive, and deeply invested in C++ ecosystems and in NVIDIA CUDA (i.e., the primary toolchain for accelerated HPC software, which is essentially an extension of the C++ language).
+Large HPC codes are often long-lived, performance-sensitive, and deeply invested in C++ ecosystems, which include NVIDIA's CUDA, AMD's HIP, and the Khronos Group's SYCL, which are key toolchains for accelerated HPC software, and essentially extensions of the C++ language.
 Rewriting everything in a different, safer programming language is rarely realistic and, in many cases, not even viable because of the limited tooling and libraries available for safer languages, like Rust.
 Yet, continuing to accept unchecked undefined behavior in these C++ HPC codes is becoming harder to justify.

-While there is no single switch that turns ISO C++23 (or proposed C++26) into a memory-safe language, there is now a substantial body of work that can make modern C++ materially safer, especially for spatial memory errors such as out-of-bounds access, which account for a substantial number of reported software security vulnerabilities.
+While there is no single switch that turns ISO standard C++23 (or the proposed C++26) into a memory-safe language, there is now a substantial body of work that can make modern C++ materially safer, especially for spatial memory errors such as out-of-bounds access, which account for a substantial number of reported software security vulnerabilities.
 Much of the concrete progress is happening around the LLVM and Clang compiler toolchains.

 ## What "modern C++" already provides for memory safety

 Before looking at the newest compiler and library work, it is worth noting that the standard C++ library has already moved in a safer direction over several revisions.

-C++11 gave developers a better ownership vocabulary with `std::unique_ptr`, `std::shared_ptr`, move semantics, `std::array`, and stronger RAII-based coding styles.
+- C++11 gave developers a better ownership vocabulary with `std::unique_ptr`, `std::shared_ptr`, move semantics, `std::array`, and stronger resource acquisition is initialization (RAII)-based coding styles.
-C++14 added `std::make_unique`, which made ownership transfer less error-prone.
+- C++14 added `std::make_unique`, which made ownership transfer less error-prone.
-C++17 added `std::string_view`, `std::optional`, `std::variant`, and `std::byte`, all of which helped replace ad hoc conventions with explicit types.
+- C++17 added `std::string_view`, `std::optional`, `std::variant`, and `std::byte`, all of which helped replace ad hoc conventions with explicit types.
-C++20 added `std::span`, ranges, and concepts.
+- C++20 added `std::span`, ranges, and concepts.
-C++23 added `std::mdspan` and `std::expected`, both useful for expressing intent more clearly in high-performance numerical and systems code.
+- C++23 added `std::mdspan` and `std::expected`, both useful for expressing intent more clearly in high-performance numerical and systems code.

 While consistent use of those newer types eliminates many kinds of memory-use errors at compile time or runtime, they do not eliminate all undefined behavior.
 And C++ code benefits from these newer standard abstractions only if it is refactored to use them.
 The C++ standard alone does not provide the necessary safety.
 It is compiler and library implementations that must provide the necessary checks.

 ## LLVM and Clang: Making existing C++ code safer